patsprice/https-github.com-bretfisher-container.training/slides/swarm/gui.md

 What about web interfaces to control and manage Swarm?

-- [Docker Enterprise](https://www.docker.com/products/docker-enterprise) is Docker Inc's paid offering, which has GUI's.
+- [Docker Enterprise](https://www.docker.com/products/docker-enterprise) is Docker Inc's paid offering, which has GUI's

-- [Portainer](https://portainer.io) is a popular open source web GUI for Swarm with node agents.
+- [Portainer](https://portainer.io) is a popular open source web GUI for Swarm with node agents

+- [Swarmpit](https://swarmpit.io/) is another open source web GUI for Swarm

-- [Portus](http://port.us.org) is a SUSE-backed open source web GUI for registry.
+- [Portus](http://port.us.org) is a SUSE-backed open source web GUI for registry

-- Find lots of other Swarm tools in the [Awesome Docker list](http://awesome-docker.netlify.com).
+- Find lots of other Swarm tools in the [Awesome Docker list](http://awesome-docker.netlify.com)

 ---